ABOUT OUR STUDIO

 Miss Rebecca finds it extremely important to teach to the individual student.
 Lessons are structured around the student and not a publisher’s curriculum.
 There is a focus on the quality of the music and performance, rather than the quantity.
 Miss Rebecca recognizes the importance of producing a musician for life.
 This unique approach to teaching is a combination of her own performance experience as well as her studies in the field of music education.
 A passion of Miss Rebecca is to train her students to have a healthy and functional voice.
 A voice that is healthy and functional is one that can be used on any stage whether it be operatic, dramatic, concert, or coffee house.

-Alumni of Miss Rebecca's studio can be found performing in opera houses, symphony Halls, Broadway theatres, national tours, off-Broadway theatres, dinner and community theatres throughout the country.
+Alumni of Miss Rebecca's studio can be found performing in opera houses, symphony Halls, Broadway theatres, national tours, off-Broadway theatres, dinner, and community theatres throughout the country.
 Students have been accepted into some of the most exclusive undergraduate and graduate Performing Arts and Music Education, as well as Music Composition Programs in the country.
 Many have also gone on to be the stars behind the scenes working in technical theatre and others have become directors, music and drama teachers, and accompanists themselves!
 Lehigh Valley residents would recognize several of the faces that cross the stage as Freddy award nominees and recipients as students from the studio of Rebecca Pieper.
-In Miss Rebecca’s life outside the studio she is a mother of two not so little boys; Carson, 19. who is a freshman at Pitt and Brandon, 17 a senior at Nazareth Area High School.
+In Miss Rebecca’s life outside the studio, she is a mother of two not-so-little boys, Carson and Brandon.
 In addition to teaching and learning and performing, Rebecca loves fitness, food, fashion, and her friends.

 Alyce Daubenspeck is a classically-trained mezzo-soprano whose public performances have been described as "emotionally shattering" with a voice "fully formed from top to bottom, a pristine tone, and high notes that are both extraordinarily controlled and on the edge of wildness."